sdattri/MIDAS_Spec_V1/README.md

 ## GET Lookup Table

 To get the values stored in each lookup table, use the GET Lookup Table call.
 This call is part of the ValueData endpoint with a parameter that identifies the relevant lookup table.
-Possible lookup tables include Country, Daytype, Distribution, Enduse, Energy, Location, Ratetype, Sector, State, and TimeZone.
+Possible lookup tables include Country, Daytype, Distribution, Enduse, Energy, Location, Ratetype, Sector, State, and Unit.
 The returned data will have the upload code and description for the specified lookup table.
 See [Appendix C](appendix-c.md) for more detail on the lookup tables.

 **Endpoint:** `/ValueData`